2005sojid/git-course/readme.md

-# Git and Github Couse
+# Git and Github Course
-Crash couse for Git
+Crash course for Git